npofsi/npofsi/README.md

-I'm npofsi, you can call me pos.
+- 🥺 I'm npofsi, you can call me pos.

-I'm a graduate EE+CS major at Beijing Jiaotong University, Beijing.
+- 🎓 I'm a graduate EE+CS major at Beijing Jiaotong University, Beijing.

-I'm currently study as a PhD. student at BJTU.
+- 📚 I'm currently study as a PhD. student at BJTU.

-Love CoCo!
+- 🍫 Love CoCo!

-Trying to be a full stack electrical engineer.

 My blog: <a href="https://blog.npofsi.pro/">blog.npofsi.pro</a>